Remains of teenager found in lion enclosure at Pakistan safari park

-LAHORE, Pakistan (Reuters) - The remains of a teenager who had been missing for two days have found in the lions’ enclosure at a safari park in Pakistan, officials said.
+LAHORE, Pakistan (Reuters) - The remains of a teenager who had been missing for two days have been found in the lions’ enclosure at a safari park in Pakistan, officials said.

 The skull and bones of 18-year-old Muhammad Bilal were discovered when staff went to feed the animals on Wednesday, Chaudhry Shafqat, deputy director general of Lahore Safari Park, said.